kanishkchawla2/AI-Powered-Concall-Summarizer/README.md

-# Stock Analysis Pipeline 📊
+# AI Powered Concall Summarizer 📊

 A comprehensive Python-based pipeline that automates the process of gathering, analyzing, and summarizing stock earnings call transcripts using AI-powered insights.